gbouras13/pharokka/docs/run.md

 `ON631220.1    PHANOTATE    CDS    80073    82226    -1.721062366005452e+16    -    ...`

-Then you need to specify the following to reorient the phage to begin with the large terminase subunit
+Then you need to specify the following to reorient the phage to begin with the large terminase subunit as follows:

 ```
 pharokka.py \